auliyaihsani/express-validator-builder/README.md

 # express-validator-builder
-`ctavan/express-validator` validation schema builder for mongo.
+[ctavan/express-validator](https://github.com/ctavan/express-validator) validation schema builder for mongo.

 This is not a fully grown project, lots of things are needed to implement like support for:
 - custom validation
 - unique validation
 - build generic rule file to support other DBs
+- support other validations from [chriso/validator.js](https://github.com/chriso/validator.js)
 - etc.

 ## Installation